dOrgTech/Ecosystem/proposals/Alchemy/02-voting-configuration-editor.md

 ## User Story

 ### Current
 Editing a DAO plugin's voting machine configuration is currently super complicated.
 Users do not have an easy to use interface within Alchemy for doing this.
-Currently, a user must
+Currently, a user must:

-- TODO
-- ...
+- Instantiate the Genesis Protocol contract through an external source (Remix or CMD with web3 lib)
+- Add the params hash manually, which can cause problems because the parameters need to be validated (sent in certain order, max-min values); and this will make the tx fail
+- Instantiate the scheme that we want to modify and call the method [setParameters](https://github.com/daostack/arc/blob/master/contracts/universalSchemes/ContributionReward.sol#L99)

 ### New
 As a non technical user of the DAO I want to manage and set up my organization in any way that I want to, this way, if me as founder, do something wrong at the time of the creation of the the DAO or eventually me and my group just want to change the rules of a scheme of the organization, we will be able to do it through an UI, making it easier to add a new voting configuration for the desired scheme.